fornubi/CI4CRUDGEN/README.md

 # CI4CRUDGEN
- A little ADEL Codeigniter 4 CRUD generator Modified
+ A little Modified of ADEL Codeigniter 4 CRUD generator